Harshitakumari08/SQL/README.md

 - scripts/: Contains individual SQL scripts.
 - examples/: Contains example projects with complete database setups.

+## *🤝 Contributing*

+We love contributions! 💖 If you have suggestions for new features, or bug fixes, feel free to fork this repository, make your changes, and submit a pull request. 🙌

 Thank you for visiting my SQL repository! 😊 If you find this repository helpful, please give it a star ⭐ and follow me on GitHub for more projects.